PortelliA/Telco-Dataset-EDA/README.md

-## Recommendations for A/B Testing
+## Recommendations

 ### 1. Implement a Price Reduction Scheme Based on Tenure
-- **Hypothesis:** Offering a price reduction scheme based on tenure will reduce churn among month-to-month contract customers, especially in the early months.
+- **Suggestion:** Offer a price reduction scheme based on tenure to reduce churn among mon-to-month contract customers, especially in the early months
 - **Action:** Introduce a loyalty-based price reduction for month-to-month customers, where discounts increase with each month they stay subscribed, up to a certain period.
 This rewards early retention and encourages long-term commitment.
-- **Target:** Reduce churn by 10% among month-to-month contract customers within the first year.
+- **Target:** Aim to reduce churn by 10% among month-to-month contract customers within the first year.
 - **Time Frame:** 12 months for implementation and evaluation.
 Would need to observe the current pipeline of higher churning customers over a longer period because a 6-month window would be too short to capture actual trends and impacts.

 ### 2. Investigate and Address Issues with Electronic Check Payment Method
-- **Hypothesis:** Addressing issues associated with electronic check payments will reduce churn among these users.
+- **Suggestion:** address issues associated with electronic check payments to reduce churn among these customers.
 - **Action:** Conduct surveys to identify issues with electronic check payments while offering incentives to switch to more stable payment methods to those who complete the survey.
 - **Target:** Reduce churn by 20% among customers using electronic check payments.
 - **Time Frame:** 2 months to investigate and identify the issue.
 Followed by 3 months for implementing changes and evaluation.

 ### 3. Develop a Senior Citizen Support Program
-- **Hypothesis:** Providing tailored support and benefits for senior citizens will reduce churn among this demographic.
+- **Suggestion:** Provide tailored support and benefits for senior citizens will reduce churn among this demographic.
 - **Action:** Implement a specialized support program for senior citizens that includes:
   - **Dedicated Customer Service:** Offer a dedicated helpline with agents trained to assist senior citizens with any service-related issues.
-  - **Discounts and Benefits:** Provide discounts on services and exclusive benefits tailored to the needs of senior citizens.
   - **Tech Support and Education:** Offer free or discounted technical support and education programs to help senior citizens utilize services more effectively.
 - **Target:** Reduce churn by 15% among senior citizens.
 - **Time Frame:** 12 months for implementation and evaluation.
 We need to observe the impact over a longer period to capture meaningful trends and outcomes.